bevy-cheatbook/bevy-cheatbook/src/introduction.md

 Designed to be easy to read, straight to the point, using simple language to focus on the important information.

-It is not intended to be read in order.
+Not intended to be read in order.
 Jump to whatever is useful to you!

-The book is not exhaustive / complete.
+It is not exhaustive / complete.
 It is my best attempt to cover the most practically-relevant aspects.

 The book has several sections: